Frozen Shoulder Research Study for the Trigenics® OAT Procedure

 The OAT Procedure

 Prior to the procedure, patients are given local anesthetic injections in the common anterior and posterior shoulder joint injection sites.
 Unless contra-indicated, a corticosteroid is also injected simultaneously to prevent post-procedural inflammation.
-Oral or injectable sedatives are also provided at the patients request or prescribed by the injecting physician if they are deemed to have pre-procedure anxiety.
+Medince is also provided at the patient’s request or prescribed by the injecting physician if they are deemed to have pre-procedure anxiety.
 In the initial stages of its development, the procedure was actually performed without the aid of injectable medication with usually quite good results.
 In providing medication assistance, however, pain perception during the procedure was obviously found to be significantly reduced for the patient.
 Using local anesthetic then also usually makes the procedure easier to administer for the performing practitioner with more patient compliance and less resistance.
 (Although the shoulder is now frequently anesthetized during the procedure, patients do still experience some pain briefly during the actual procedure.)

 The procedure requires 2 practitioners or therapists to perform with one attending to the scapulae and the other to the shoulder joint itself.
 A third person acting as an additional assistant is also recommended.
 The OAT Procedure is considered to be a better choice than performing manipulation under general anesthesia as it is performed with the patient fully conscious and interactively participating in the procedure to ensure than no iatrogenic damage occurs to the joint the bones or the surrounding tissues.
 In addition, the patient is able to immediately begin active range of movement exercises designed to create immediate sensorimotor retraining.
 Immediately following the procedure, patients are taken off of the treatment table and put through a series of OAT recovery exercises which involve movement in the full ranges of arm abduction and rotation to which they are newly capable.
 They are then sent home with a series of specific PNF exercises they are required to do hourly for 3 days prior to follow-up attendance for rehabilitative physiotherapy.